-We’re sure one of our customers is keeping a close eye on these importing trends as they prepare to process thousands of new vehicles landing in the Big Apple each year.
+We’re sure one of our customers is keeping a close eye on these importing trends as they prepare to process thousands of new vehicles landing here each year.
 For them, importing is vital.
-Their company has shaped an important niche in the storage industry with a sizable location big enough to receive and store boatloads of vehicles destined for all part of the East Coast.
+Their company has shaped an important niche in the storage industry with a sizable location big enough to receive and store boatloads of vehicles destined for all parts of the country.

 To keep track of their large, but temporary inventory, they use EIM’s 654 Removable Plastic Labels printed for them with serialized barcodes.
 Developed for durability, strength and superior printing, this label material is suitable for outdoor applications up to 6 months―more than enough time for the company to move their inventory.
 The fact that it will cleanly remove from painted metal is also a very important factor.